HazelnutParadise/insyra/README.md

 **[繁體中文版 README](README_TW.md)**

-## Overview
+## Too Fast, Too Lovely, Too Easy To Use.

 The **Insyra** library is a dynamic and versatile tool designed for managing and analyzing data in Go.
-It offers a rich set of features for data manipulation, statistical calculations, and more, making it an essential toolkit for developers handling complex data structures.
+It offers a rich set of features for data manipulation, statistical calculations, data visualization, and more, making it an essential toolkit for developers handling complex data structures.

 > [!NOTE]
 > **For any functions or methods not explicitly listed in Insyra documents, it indicates that the feature is still under active development.
 These experimental features might provide unstable results.**